Focus and Scope

 two external anonymous reviewers selected by the Scientific Editorial Board for their recognized expertise.
 Peer

-reviewers will measure the item considering the following criteria:
+reviewers will measure the item (and complete the review form) considering the following criteria:

 - Relevance of the article in the